ntuhep/bprimeKit/interface/README.md

 ### `format.h`
 The file [`format.h`](format.h) defines the branches that are stored in the bprimeKit output Ntuple files.
-All branche classes should have the same structure:
+All branches classes should have the same structure:
-   * All data stored are public, standard C++ datatypes
+   * All data stored are public, ROOT style datatypes
    * `RegisterTree( TTree , string )` method: for root file writing setup.
    * `Register( TTree ,  string )` method: for root file reading setup.